MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

     }

 </pre>

+> The method custName() dynamically builds a SQL SELECT statement to retrieve the Name field from the DirPartyTable based on specific filtering conditions.
+This method generates a SQL query string that retrieves the Name field from the DirPartyTable based on matching RecId and Partition values from the CustTable data source in your data entity.

 18.Now paste in this code, which calculates a customer’s balance, after that
     method and still within the public class: